JoshAlb21/JoshAlb21/README.md

   with Python implementation and CRISP-DM
 - Internship @Mahle:
   6 months of internship with Python in everyday work (Read out camera images and receive pulse data of the test person after data processing, implemented with Python)
+- Data Driven Engineering HiWi @ Albert Ludwig University Freiburg:
+  Processing of patient records.
+Analysis of recovery trajectories in multidimensional space in combination with Therapeutic Drug Monitoring (TDM).
+- [WIP] Own project: autonomous control of a 2D car game using Deep Reinforcement Learning (with DQN)

 ## **Connect with me**